Art/In.formation: artistic research in film and sonic art at the edges of contemporary practice.

 /// About Lara Khattar

-Lara is a film editor from Lebanon, currently based in Berlin and pursuing her MA in Creative Production (Film) at Catalyst.
-She completed her BA in Filmmaking in Beirut, Lebanon and spent a year at Roma Film Academy in Rome, Italy, focusing on film editing.
-Over the past few years, she has collaborated with renowned directors in Lebanon.
-Currently, she is immersed in a project exploring the universal human experience of war trauma, leveraging her multicultural background and professional expertise to create impactful narratives.
+Lara is a film editor from Lebanon, currently based in Berlin.
+She holds a diploma focused on Film Editing from Roma Film Academy, and she is pursuing her MA in Creative Production (Film) at Catalyst.
+Over the past few years, she has collaborated with renowned film directors in Lebanon and also gained experience in television.
+She is now looking to transition her career more towards cinema.
+Currently, she is working on a project exploring the universal human experience of war trauma, leveraging her multicultural background and professional expertise to create an impactful narrative.

 Maria Paula Mondragón